How To Improve As Protection Warrior — Dragonflight 10.2

 In a similar vein to the above, while planning your cooldowns, make sure you do not stack cooldowns unnecessarily.
 Generally speaking, you want to use as few cooldowns as possible for a particular mechanic as long as you are left with a reasonable amount of health to allow the healers enough time to react.
 Using too many cooldowns at once will leave you with little to use for upcoming mechanics.

 Another mistake that can arise from being too focused on boss timers and defensive cooldowns is delaying casts.
-Protection Warrior is a "global cooldown locked" tank, meaning that you should always be casting something assuming you are in range of the enemy.
-There will never be a situation where you have nothing to cast.
+Protection Warrior has a lot of short cooldown abilities meaning that there should not be many situations where you have nothing to cast.
 This is very important, as small delays between spells can add up over the course of a fight and can cause you to lose a large number of additional casts, and therefore damage and Rage generation.

 You should be proactive and aggressive in your casts.
 The game allows for a small window right before the global cooldown has finished recharging for you to "queue" your next ability to be cast with no delay as soon as it is possible to do so.